edkrueger/eco395m-2022-fall/syllabus.md

 Harrison and Petrou: 1, 2, 3 (pg 81-95), 4, 5, 6, 7, 8, 9, 11

 ## Midterm Project
+Project Work Week -- _Tuesday, March 8th_ and _Thursday, March 10th_ will be used for in class project work.
 Midterm Project Presentations will be on _Tuesday, March 22nd, 3:30pm-5:00pm CT_.

 ## Topic 3 SQL and Python with SQL